PTGus/Philosophers/README.md

 Imagine one or more philosophers sitting at a round table.
 In front of each philosopher is a plate of food, and between every pair of philosophers is a single fork.
 To eat, a philosopher needs to pick up two forks (the one on their left and the one on their right).
 • The philosophers alternate between eating, thinking, or sleeping:
 &nbsp;&nbsp;&nbsp;&nbsp;○ While performing an action the philosophers can not perform any other action.
-&nbsp;&nbsp;&nbsp;&nbsp;○ Eating or thinking may not be interrupted untill the allocated time or the simmulation ends.
+&nbsp;&nbsp;&nbsp;&nbsp;○ Eating or thinking may not be interrupted untill the allocated time or the simulation ends.

 # Challenges
 • Resource Sharing: Only one philosopher can use a fork at a time.